Skip to main content

 Blog Post #7: Anthers and Stigmas and Styles, Oh My: Dissection of a Flower

-This image shows the anthers surrounding the stigma on a flower.
-The anther is the part of the flower where the pollen is produced.
-The stigma is the part of the flower where pollen germinates.
-When both the female and male parts are visible in the same flower the flower is thought to be "excellent ".
-This photo shows the stamen of the flower.
-The stamen is the pollen producer.
+This image provided above shows the anthers surrounding around the stigma on a flower.
+The anther is the part of the flower where the pollen is created.
+The stigma is the part of the flower where pollen also germinates.
+When both the female and male parts are visible in the same flower the flower is known to be "excellent".
+This photo above shows the stamen of the flower, which is the pollen producer.
 It usually has a slender filament supporting the anther.
-It's the male reproductive anatomy of the flower, it consists of a stock known as the filament and at the end of the stalk is a part called the anther This picture shows the female anatomy of a flower known as the carpel The carpel is a structure that produces egg cells and protects a developing baby plant .
-The three main parts of a carpel are the stigma, style, and ovary.
-This is an image of the flower with the stamens, sepals, petals and the top of the carpel removed, leaving it was just the ...
+It's the male reproductive anatomy of the flower, it consists of a stock known as the filament and at the end of the stalk is a part called the anther.
+Now, this picture above shows the female anatomy of a flower known as the carpel The carpel is a structure that produces egg cells and protects a developing baby plant .
+The three main parts of a carpel are the style, stigma, and ovary.
+This is an image of the flower with the stamens, sepals, petals and the top of the carpel removed, leaving it was...